Write your NJ reps to support AR133/SR93

 Westfall Twp

-The following members of Congress are opposed:
+The following members of US Congress are opposed:

 Josh Gottheimer (D-NJ), member of the US House of Representatives serving New Jersey's 5th District